PembrokeNS/sakusen/README.md

 have their own license statements; please see their respective README files.

-All other files are subject to the following license statement:
+All other files are distributed under the following license statement:

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public